centreon/centreon-clapi/doc/user/objects/downtimes.rst

 ============================== ===========================================
 Name	                       Name of the recurring downtime

-Start time
+Start time	               Start time of the recurring downtime

-End time
+End time                       End time of the recurring downtime

-Fixed
+Fixed                          0 for flexible downtime, 1 for fixed

-Duration
+Duration		       Duration of downtime when in flexible mode (seconds)

 Day of week                    Can be written with letters or numbers
                                (1 to 7 or monday to sunday)